Connect with others who understand.

 Early symptoms of autism in babies may include:

-• Not saying “mama” or “dada” or using simple gestures by around 12 months
+• Not saying “mama” or “dada” by about 12 months

 • Repeat words or phrases (also called echolalia)